dhellmann/pymotw/PyMOTW/fnmatch/index.rst

 Translating Patterns
 ====================

-Internally, fnmatch converts the glob pattern to a regular expression and uses the re module to compare the name and pattern.
-The translate() function is the public API for converting glob patterns to regular expressions.
+Internally, fnmatch converts the glob pattern to a regular expression and uses the :mod:`re` module to compare the name and pattern.
+The ``translate()`` function is the public API for converting glob patterns to regular expressions.

 .. include:: fnmatch_translate.py
     :literal: